Back to Documentation

 Event Payload Description

-fix:order:accepted cl_ord_id, status, exec_type, order_id Order accepted by exchange
+fix:order:accepted cl_ord_id, status, exec_type, order_id Exchange acks NEW.

 Usage